chimaera66/DNA-autosomal-superkit-creator/README.md

 5. The file will be somewhat cleaned by removing genotypes larger than two alleles and move calls on position 0 to "junk" chromosome 0.
 6. Then it will concatenate the dna files and sort according to a predetermined order.
 7. If --convertFormat argument was given, it will only keep positions and rsid that are true to the original format.
-8. Lastly it will format the superkit to the desired format (with correct top commments if argument --convertFormat was given) and save it to `./output/`
+8. Lastly it will format the superkit to the desired format (with correct top commments and filename if argument --convertFormat was given) and save it to `./output/`

 * At the moment, MyHeritage does not accept the resulting superkit, not in any output format